 Before you find out whether or not there is a faster and better way to get from wherever you are to where you want to be, you have to understand whether or not finding a better way is necessary at all.
-Take out a piece of paper or open a note writing software on your smartphone and write or type the question, “Am I on the right track?”.
+For example, decide if you need to find a better way if you want to go to Manchester to find halal restaurants in manchester.
+Next, take out a piece of paper or open a note writing software on your smartphone and write or type the question, “Am I on the right track?”.

 Keep asking yourself all the corollary questions linked to this question as well.
 If you have sufficiently developed the discipline to always self reflect with the set of questions from the previous chapter, then you qualify to ask the next question, “Is there a better, faster way?”.